autophagy/faereld/doc/usage/modes.rst

     $ faereld insert

+    (Valid Areas :: RES // DES // DEV // DOC // TST // RDG // BKG)
-    Type :: project
+    Area :: DOC

+    (Valid Objects :: aerende // antimber // faereld // hraew // insegel)
-    Project name :: aerende
+    Object :: aerende
-    Task :: documentation

     From :: 24 Mist 226 // 12:00
     To :: 24 Mist 226 // 13:30

-    Is this correct?
-    On [24 Mist 226] I worked on [aerende (documentation) ] for [1 hour, 30 minutes]
+    On 24 Mist 226 I worked on Ærende (documentation) for 1h30m Is this correct? :: y

     Entry added.

 Insert mode prompts the user to fill in information about the task being performed.
+The valid areas are pre-defined, and map to :doc:`areas` I wish to track.
+The valid objects for project based areas are defined in the :doc:`configuration`.

 Sync Mode
 =========